• Alfred M. Hallmark

 26th January, 2019 - More new markers, time to revisit

-Brazos County is named for the Brazos River and the county seat is Bryan.
 It is surprising to me that we waited until 2010 to visit Brazos County as it is relatively close to Round Rock and we do visit Houston quite often as Steve's parents live in Jersey Village.
-We stayed at the La Salle hotel (it has its own historical marker) which I really liked, it is a modern boutique hotel right in the center of downtown Bryan.
+We stayed at the La Salle hotel (which has its own historical marker) which I really liked, it is a modern boutique hotel right in the center of downtown Bryan.
 It gave me the opportunity to walk around the town of Bryan which has some really neat old homes.
 Brazos County has two main towns Bryan being the first, College Station being the second.
 They are really quite different from one another Bryan feels like it's small country town with an old downtown complete with an old theater.
 College Station is full of strip malls and fast food restaurants everything that a college town needs to survive.
-College Station has grown up around sprawling A & M University.
-University itself have several markers which took several hours to locate as the university is so large.
+College Station has grown up around the sprawling A & M University.
+The university itself has several markers which took us several hours to locate\as the university is so large.

 A & M College Consolidated Rural School